If you had $100 dollars in your pocket and accidentally dropped $77.12 on the ground, you’d pick it up … right?

 Many shoppers will also welcome the interruption when a discount or other incentive is offered.

-While various templates can be deployed on desktop or mobile, an SMS-only two-tap subscription popup will fast-track your list growth.
+While various templates can be deployed on desktop or mobile, an SMS-only, direct-to-text popup will fast-track your list growth.

 Other Avenues for SMS Sign-Ups